jy-yuan/jy-yuan.github.io/_pages/about.md

 ### News

+- May 2024: Two papers accepted by ICML 2024

 - Feb.
 2024: We release 2-bit KV cache quantization [KIVI](https://arxiv.org/abs/2402.02750) ([code](https://github.com/jy-yuan/KIVI))

 - Nov.
 2023: Our LLM-PTM paper is selected as a best student paper at AMIA 2023